PhantomInsights/mexican-government-report/README.md

 ## Plotting the Data

-For creating the plots we will use seaborn and matplotlib, the reason for this is that seaborn applies some subtle yet nice looking effects to the plots.
+For creating the plots we will use `seaborn` and `matplotlib`, the reason for this is that `seaborn` applies some subtle yet nice looking effects to the plots.

-In this project we are going to use bar plots (1 horizontal and 1 vertical) which are very helpful for comparing different values.
+In this project we are going to use bar plots (1 horizontal and 1 vertical) which are very helpful for comparing different values of the same category.

 To plot the map we will use `geopandas` and a shape file of México.